Dumpsters.com logo

 • Cut insulation to fit between the rafters and shove it into position with the paper side down.

-• Repeat across entire ceiling and ensure there are no gaps or crevices when done.
+• Repeat across the entire ceiling and ensure there are no gaps or crevices when done.

 Hands installing insulation in garage ceiling.